fhoedemakers/pico-infonesPlus/README.md

 ### flashing the Feather RP2040
 - Download **piconesPlusFeatherDVI.uf2** from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).
-- Connect the feather to an USB port on your computer using the USB-C data cable.
+- Connect the feather to a USB port on your computer using the USB-C data cable.
 - On the feather, push and hold the BOOTSEL button, then press RESET.
 Release the buttons, the drive RPI-RP2 should appear on your computer.
 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The Raspberry Pi Pico will reboot and will now run the emulator.